 Steve Davis, Senior Lecturer and Module Leader for Foundation in Life Sciences, and Lewis Mattin, lecturer in Human Physiology, find that Labster creates a richer learning experience that prepares their students for real-life experiments.
 This case study takes a closer look at how they integrate Labster into their courses at the University of Westminster and the impact it has on student engagement and success.

-I saw some of the students who clearly didn’t necessarily like sitting there reading a book, or who were slower at reading a book, discover they could turn on Labster and keep up with the rest of the class because it would speak to them.
-And I saw that as a huge change in barrier for someone with that type of learning disability.
+I saw some of the students who clearly didn’t necessarily like sitting there reading a book discover they could turn on Labster and keep up with the rest of the class because it spoke to them.

 Lewis Mattin, PhD